oarriaga/paz/README.md

 # (PAZ) Perception for Autonomous Systems
 ![Python package](https://github.com/oarriaga/paz/workflows/Python%20package/badge.svg)

-High-level perception library in python.
+Multi-level perception library in Python.

 * PAZ contains the following tutorials/examples with training and inference pipelines as well as pre-trained models in tf2: